ed-kung/CSUN-Econ-310/index.md

     Attendance in this class will be checked.
 Everyone starts with full credit (10 pts).
 You get to miss two classes for any reason, without penalty.
 Every subsequent absence will deduct 1 pt from your attendance score, to a minimum of zero.

-- **Professionalism (5%)**
+- **Professionalism (10%)**

-	I am generally very lenient and flexible with students.
-However, if you want to be treated like a responsible adult you need to act like one.
-If you act unprofessionally, I will not hesitate to call you out on it.
+	I am generally very lenient and flexible with students who are showing effort.
+However, if you act unprofessionally, I will not hesitate to call you out on it.
 Examples of unprofessional behavior include: repeated tardiness, lazy effort on assignments, not paying attention in class, and leaving the class early without notifying me beforehand.
-Everyone starts with full credit for professionalism (5 pts), but points will be deducted for unprofessional behavior.
+Everyone starts with full credit for professionalism (5 pts), but points may be deducted for unprofessional behavior.

-- **Homework Assignments (15%)**
+- **Homework Assignments (20%)**

-    Weekly homework assignments will generally consist of one or more Canvas quizzes related to the material covered that week.
-The homeworks will usually be due on Mondays at midnight.
-You have three attempts on each quiz.
-Late submissions will receive a maximum of 80% credit.
-(Note that late penalties must be applied manually, so your grade might show full credit at first and later get downgraded.)
+    Weekly homework assignments will generally consist of a problem set, to be submitted in a greenbook or on stapled sheets of paper.
+Students can elect to work in groups of up to 3 on homework assignments.
+If you work in a group, your group only has to make one submission for the whole group.
+For each problem set, only a randomly selected set of questions will be graded.

 - **Writing Assignments (5%)**

-	There will occassionally be a writing assignment, usually consisting of a short essay of about 800 words.
+	There will occassionally be a writing assignment, usually consisting of a short essay of about 500-800 words.
 These assignments must be completed on Packback, an online platform for AI-assisted writing assignments.

-- **Midterm Exams (40%)**
+- **Midterm Exams (35%)**

-	There will be two midterm exams, each worth 20% of your grade.
+	There will be two midterm exams, together worth 35% of your grade.
 These will be multiple choice, in-person exams.

-- **Final Exam (25%)**
+- **Final Exam (20%)**

-    The final exam will be worth 25% of your grade.
+    The final exam will be worth 20% of your grade.
 It will be a multiple choice, in-person exam.

 - **Grading Scale**